PASTAplus/PEP/peps/pep-9.md

         pasta: changePermission
 ```

+Notes: This use case supports the existing PASTA data package upload process.
+Parsing and extracting ACRs from the EML document will require supporting ACRs in both the main EML document and the additional metadata section.
+The principal owner of the data package is not currently represented in the existing `access_matrix`.
+This should, however, change for consistency: the principal owner should be added into the ACR registry with the "changePermission" permission.
+This method should create a "Data Package" collection.

 **2. Add Access**

 Goal: To parse a valid `<access>` element and add its ACRs to the *authorization service* ACR registry.